affidaty-blockchain/trinci-cli/README.md

          Create unique bootstrap?   >> Please answer with Y or N:
          nonce: sB0yIl94Ou
          ```
-  - Now you can find a new `boostrap.bin` file in the trinci-cli directory.
+  - Now you can find a new `bootstrap.bin` file in the trinci-cli directory.

 # Stress test
 This modality create N threads (where N is the parameter `<threads>` on the command) that perform a
 series of transfer on the targeted blockchain.
-It is used to valutate the node performance.
+It is used to evaluate the node performance.